 The more trust there is between you, the easier it is to understand each other and work towards a common goal!

 5. Hunger for Growth

 Your partner should be equally hungry for their growth just as you are.
 They should challenge you to work harder when it seems you are falling behind or starting to relax.

-It is always vital to know your limits and try to push yourself forward.
+Knowing your limits and trying to push yourself forward is vital.
 If your partner follows the same ideology, it will greatly benefit both of you.

 During the improvement journey, there will be hard times.
 You’ll often feel like quitting.
 And it’s in these moments, your buddy needs to cheer you up.
 Having someone with an optimistic mindset is useful in such cases!

 At the same time, they should acknowledge your small wins – for committing to your goals and every milestone you achieve.
 This helps you build more confidence and grow.
 And you need a buddy who’s invested in your growth!